OGNIMOHUB

 Ognimohub will conduct regular and comprehensive risk assessments to identify, evaluate, and understand its money laundering and terrorist financing risks.
 This assessment will consider:

-- Delivery Channel Risk: The risk associated with how services are delivered (e.g., online-only, agent network).
+Delivery Channel Risk: The risk associated with how services are delivered (e.g., online-only, agent network).

 3.2.
 Risk Categorization

-- Low Risk: Requires standard CDD procedures.
+Low Risk: Requires standard CDD procedures.

-- Medium Risk: May require additional CDD measures or more frequent monitoring.
+Medium Risk: May require additional CDD measures or more frequent monitoring.

-- High Risk: Requires Enhanced Due Diligence (EDD) and continuous, intensified monitoring.
+High Risk: Requires Enhanced Due Diligence (EDD) and continuous, intensified monitoring.

 4. Customer Due Diligence (CDD)

-Customer Due Diligence (CDD) is a cornerstone of Ognimohub's AML/KYC framework.
+Customer Due Diligence is a cornerstone of Ognimohub's AML/KYC framework.
 It involves identifying and verifying the identity of customers and understanding the nature and purpose of their business relationship with Ognimohub.

 4.1.
 Identity Verification Requirements